RensVanGiersbergen/Portfolio/Code review research.md

 Starting with Bert from Isaac (becoming IO).
 Bert works at a software developing company.
 That's why code reviewing is very important.
 They never publish anything without having it checked out at least once, preferably twice.
 According to Bert the key of a succesful code review is to keep the SOLID principles in mind at all times.

 ## Conclusion:
+After getting to know many ways of code reviewing and hearing opinions from experts.
+My conclusion is that the best way for us in the group project to code review is with the over-the-shoulder tactic and we will code review after a new feature is ready.
+At the end of the sprint we will do a formal inspection.
+With these 2 tactics combined everyone keeps track of all parts of the project.
+And finishing every sprint with reviewing new code with a formal inspection we make sure nothing is missed since over-the-shoulder alone is very lightweight.

 ## Sources:
 - [Smartbear](https://smartbear.com/learn/code-review/what-is-code-review/)
 - [Wikipedia](https://en.wikipedia.org/wiki/Code_review)